mhooSec/poloniex-ltc/README.md

 # poloniex-ltc
-Script which allows to check balance, convert to LTC and withdraw funds from Poloniex CEX
+Script which allows to check balance, obtain deposit address, convert to LTC and withdraw funds from Poloniex CEX

 Usage: `python3 polo-novars.py <action>`